Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    var listenerId = device.addAttMtuChangeListener(attMtuChangeCallback);
    ```
    The `listenerId` value stores an identifier of the listener, which is needed to remove the listener.
-3. After setting up the listener with `addAttMtuChangeListener()` function, the callback can be invoked by changing the ATT MTU value:
+3. After setting up the listener with `addAttMtuChangeListener()`, the callback can be invoked by changing the ATT MTU value:
    ```
    var newAttMtuValue = 50;
    device.requestAttMtuChange(newAttMtuValue);
    ```
-   The change of ATT MTU value will trigger the callback function.
+   The change of ATT MTU value will trigger the callback.
    > [!NOTE]
-   > After calling `requestAttMtuChange()` function ATT MTU value change should be accepted if both devices support new ATT MTU value according to the [Bluetooth Core Specification](https://www.bluetooth.com/specifications/bluetooth-core-specification/).
+   > After calling `requestAttMtuChange()` ATT MTU value change should be accepted if both devices support new ATT MTU value according to the [Bluetooth Core Specification](https://www.bluetooth.com/specifications/bluetooth-core-specification/).

 4. When a listener monitoring the ATT MTU value changes is no longer needed, you can remove it.
 To do this, call `removeAttMtuChangeListener()` providing the identifier of the listener you want to remove.
    ```
    device.removeAttMtuChangeListener(listenerId);
    ```
-   After removing of the listener, changes of the ATT MTU value will no longer trigger the callback function.
+   After removing of the listener, changes of the ATT MTU value will no longer trigger the callback.

 ### Manage the advertise options